ataylor89/unix_wisdom/shell.md

 We often call the manual page the "man page" as an abbreviation.

 The man page has many sections, including a synopsis, a description and more.
-The man page often has a section for examples and a section on the history of the command.
+The man page often has a section with examples and a section on the history of the command.

 ## Where does shell gets its name?